-Following a change in the law in 2011, we became responsible for private sewers/drains from 1 October 2011 and private pumping stations which meet the eligibility criteria from 1 October 2016.
+After a change in the law in 2011, we became responsible for private sewers/drains from 1 October 2011.
+We then became responsible for private pumping stations which meet the eligibility criteria from 1 October 2016.

 You're still responsible for the sections of pipe between your property/building and the transferred private sewer or lateral drain.

 The short video above gives an overview of the sewer transfer.
-You can then watch one of the videos below that illustrate how each property type is affected.
+You can then watch one of the videos below that show how each property type is affected.

 Just click on the type of property you live in from the list below.

-We're here to help you understand which pipes have transferred, and which pipes are still your responsibility.
+We're here to help you work out which pipes have transferred, and which pipes are still your responsibility.

 This will help avoid unnecessary callouts, which we may charge you for.